Visual Alignment of Medical Vision-Language Models for Grounded Radiology Report Generation: Methodology

-\underline{\textbf{Visual-Alignment Reward.}} In Stage-2 (\textit{t}=1), we introduce image-text similarity scores that explicitly tie each candidate report to the input X-Ray.
-For an image $I$, we obtain a continuous domain feature vector $\mathcal{F}_D = \mathcal{G}_{\mathrm{img}}(I)$ from the frozen expert model $\mathcal{G}$, and for each sampled candidate $o_i$, we compute a text embedding $\mathbf{e}_i^{\text{txt}} = \mathcal{G}_{\mathrm{txt}}(o_i)$ in the same space as above.
+\underline{\textbf{Self-Supervised Visual Reasoning.}} In Stage-2, we introduce image-text similarity scores that explicitly tie each candidate report with the provided X-Ray.
+For an image $I$, we obtain a continuous domain feature vector $\mathcal{F}_D = \mathcal{G}(\mathcal{I})$ from the frozen expert model, and for each sampled candidate $o_i$, we compute a text embedding $\mathbf{e}_i^{\text{txt}} = \mathcal{G}_{\mathrm{txt}}(o_i)$ in the same space as above.
 We then define the image-text similarity score for each candidate $i$,

 where $\operatorname{sim}(\cdot,\cdot)$ denotes cosine similarity, and a larger $S_i$ indicates a stronger agreement between the report and disease-relevant visual features.